 The Amex Gold Card has a $250 annual fee (Rates & Fees), and it isn’t waived for the first year.
 You can add additional cardmembers to the Amex Gold at no extra cost (Rates & Fees), and you’d accrue points for their spending at the same rate you accrue points for your own spending.

 What makes the Amex Gold Card so valuable is the bonus categories it offers, including:

-- 4x Membership Rewards points at restaurants globally
+- 4x Membership Rewards points at restaurants (including takeout and delivery)

 - 4x Membership Rewards points at U.S. supermarkets, on up to $25,000 in purchases annually